 Check programming at Vondelbunker.

 OT301 is a former film academy building squatted in 1999.
-The huge building (4 floors) holds many tenants and organisations that work together in a collective.
+The large building (4 floors) holds many tenants and organisations that work together in a collective.

-There is a concert hall and studios for concerts, theater, performance, dance and workshops, an art gallery, there is a full on cinema, a bar upstairs.
+There is a concert hall and studios for concerts, theater, performance, dance and workshops, an art gallery, there is a cinemaand an upstairs bar.

-Downstairs is famous vegan restaurant Peper that offer 10-euro meals.
-OT301 is popular among the young international backpackers scene.
+On ground floor there is the vegan restaurant Peper.
+Peper offers 10-euro meals.
+OT301 is popular among a young international backpackers scene.

 Check OT301 agenda for events.
 Located at Overtoom 301.

 Former shipping warehouse along the banks of the IJ, Pakhuis De Zwijger offers a daily program of lectures and debates about urban development, innovation and social themes.
 There is also a bar and restaurant/bistro.

 Check De Zwijger website.

 Another former shipping warehouse along the river IJ, former squat is Pakhuis Wilhelmina.
 It now houses over 100 ‘broedplaats’ workspaces.
 Also hosts the popular Mezrab storytelling nights.